Magnetron85/Radiology-Right-Click/readme.txt

 ### Thymus Chemical Shift
+Description: Calculates thymic chemical shift ratio.
+Cut off set to 0.849 according to reference attached.
 ```
 Thymus IP: 100, OP: 80, Paraspinous IP: 90, OP: 85
 ```

 ### Hepatic Steatosis
+Description: Gross assessment of liver fat fraction According to Claud Serlins 2009 invited commentary.
+Note: this is not PDFF.
+PDFF typically is obtained by obtaining 4 meaurements on a dedicated series and taking an average.
+This can be accomplished using the statistics function.
 ```
 Liver IP: 100, OP: 80, Spleen IP: 90, OP: 88
 ```